igl-myrick/AnimalShelterApi.Solution/README.md

 ## Description

 _An API designed for an animal shelter.
 The API contains a list of all animals, the ability to add new animals to the shelter list, and functionality to edit or deleting existing animals.
 In order to access animal information, users must register an account via the ``register`` endpoint.
-After registering, users can access the ``login`` endpoint, which will give them access to the animal endpoints for 10 minutes before they must sign in again._
+The project uses authentication tokens to allow users access to animal-related routes.
+After registering, users can access the ``login`` endpoint, which will assign them a token giving them access to the animal endpoints for 10 minutes before they must sign in again._

 _Note: When making API calls through Postman, please copy the token returned by the ``login`` route.
 To make calls, access the ``Authorization`` tab of your request, set the type to ``Bearer Token``, and paste your token.
 Once again, tokens expire after 10 minutes.
 After that, you will need to log in again and update your token._